tintin10q/computational-linguistics-summary/README.md

 # Topics
-Hi, this is the summary for computational linguistics course from Tilburg University (for now up till the midterm) created by Quinten Cabo.
+Hi, this is the summary for the Computational Linguistics (800962-B-6) course from Tilburg University created by Quinten Cabo.

-There are 4 topics:
+There are 5 topics:

 - [Data](Data.md)
 - [Classification](Classification.md)